Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Methods

 \subsection{Causal analysis}

-When the simulation model is instantiated with realistic parameter values, the five focal life-history traits are turned on.
-To turn the life-history traits off, we alter specific parameter values.
+When the simulation model is instantiated with realistic parameter values, the five focal biological features are turned on.
+To turn the features off, we alter specific parameter values.

 To turn off the Allee effect, we set the Allee threshold, $a$, to infinity.
 As a consequence, the probability of a successful attack is always one, or equivalently, the number of initial attacks equals the number of successful attacks.
-To turn off stand-dependent dispersal, we set $\lambda_0$ to infinity, such that the $s_y = s_0$ and $\lambda_y = 1$ in \eqref{eq:surv} \& \eqref{eq:sddd} respectively.
-To turn off the size-dependent attack preference, the piecewise linear function for attack preference, \eqref{eq:pref}, becomes a step function,
+To turn off stand-dependent dispersal mortality, we set $\lambda_0$ to infinity, such that the $s_y = s_0$ in \eqref{eq:sddda}.
+To turn off the large-tree preference, the piecewise linear function for attack preference, \eqref{eq:pref}, becomes a step function,

 All trees above the attack threshold, $-\beta_0 / \beta_1$, are equally attractive.
 An alternative approach would be to make all trees (susceptible or not) equally attractive, but this approach would vastly increase the number of trees available to the beetles.
 In doing so, we would be modulating two key ecological factors --- size-dependent host-feeding \textit{and} resource availability --- which which diverges further from the real-world scenario and is therefore less causally relevant \citep{Lewis1979}